crashGoBoom/nf-video/README.md

 # nf-video

-What does nf-video do you ask?
-Well let me tell ya!
+## What is it?

-Nextflow is an open source tool that "allows scalable and reproducible scientific workflows".
+[Nextflow](https://www.nextflow.io) is an open source tool that "allows scalable and reproducible scientific workflows".
 It allows data scientists to process and work on large data sets without causing huge headaches.

 It also simplifies much of the workflow for complex pipelines that need to process some data in parallel locally or in the cloud.

 I thought this sounded very similar to a video processing pipeline!
-Especially when dealing with encoding large files.
+Especially when encoding large video files.
+So I've written `nf-video` as a Nextflow pipeline wrapper just for video processing.
 Now we can encode chucks in parallel without wiring up too much infrastructure or complex workflows.

 ## How to use it: